spacetelescope/lcviz/docs/installation.rst

 to easily manage a compatible Python environment for ``jdaviz``; it should work with most modern shells, except CSH/TCSH.

-You may want to consider installing ``lcaviz`` in a new virtual or conda environment to avoid version conflicts with other packages you may have installed, for example:
+You may want to consider installing ``lcviz`` in a new virtual or conda environment to avoid version conflicts with other packages you may have installed, for example:

 .. code-block:: bash

-    conda create -n lcviz-env python=3.9
+    conda create -n lcviz-env python=3.11
     conda activate lcviz-env

 Pip Install